usagov/usagov-2021/README.md

 [back to top](#usagov-2021)

+## Checking Code with PHPStan

+[PHPStan](https://phpstan.org/) is available to statically analyze custom theme and module code for correctness.

+It should be installed automatically on a local environment via `composer install`.

+The following composer scripts are aliases for running PHPStan

+* Check for errors at the level configured in `phpstan.neon` `./bin/composer phpcs-errors`:

 ## Project Restart/Reset

 Sometimes, Docker problems arise after an upgrade and a more complete restart is needed.
 After closing down and destroying the existing containers, networks, and volumes the procedure is the same as the full project setup.